 Find more statistics at Statista

-You may think the typical franchise owner is someone established looking to leave to leave a corporate gig, or a baby boomer with high net worth, but that’s changing.
+You may think the typical franchise owner is someone established looking to leave a corporate gig, or a baby boomer with a high net worth, but that’s changing.
 Millennials are finding franchising success and it may just be a perfect fit.

 What Millennials Offer to Franchisors

 - A solution to retiring baby boomers leaving the franchise system

 - Access to an energetic, passionate, educated, and tech-savvy talent pool

 - Opportunity to shape owners who will be leading the business.